 Capt.
 Cooks is a quick-service (think fast food) location.
 Usually, one of us will grab a table out on the terrace, while the other goes and orders the menu items we want from Capt.
 Cooks.
-That process is even easier now since the restaurant participates in Disney mobile ordering.
+That process is even more straightforward now since the restaurant participates in Disney mobile ordering.

-As you may or may not know, my son has severe food allergies.
-So in general dining can be really tough for our family.
+As you may already know, my son has severe food allergies.
+So, in general, dining can be tough for our family.
 Capt.
-Cook’s provides us with a great opportunity to pick up an order of allergy-free chicken tenders.
+Cook’s provides us with an excellent opportunity to pick up an order of allergy-free chicken tenders.
 I have a full Captain Cook’s review available with vegan options.